andersryanc/DGTracker/readme.md

 # Google API Credentials

-In order for the Google Maps API to work properly, you will need to update the `Deedz Android App API Key` in the [Google Developers Console](https://console.developers.google.com/apis/credentials/) under the "Deedz Development" and/or "Deedz Production" projects.
+In order for the Google Maps API to work properly, you will need to update the `DGTracker Android App API Key` in the [Google Developers Console](https://console.developers.google.com/apis/credentials/) under the "DGTracker Development" and/or "DGTracker Production" projects.
 We restrict use for android apps based on the package name and SHA-1 certificate fingerprint.
 Run the following command to check your SHA-1 fingerprint and then copy and add a new line to the developer console.

 ```
 keytool -list -v -keystore ~/.android/debug.keystore -alias androiddebugkey -storepass android -keypass android